Catherine de' Medici

-Catherine de' Medici (Caterina de' Medici, /it/; Catherine de Médicis, /fr/; 13 April 1519 – 5 January 1589) was an Italian (Note: Though an Italian nation state had yet to be established, the Latin equivalent of the term Italian (italus) had been in use for natives of the region since antiquity.)
-Florentine noblewoman of the Medici family and Queen of France from 1547 to 1559 by marriage to King Henry II.
+Catherine de' Medici (Note: Caterina de' Medici, /it/; Catherine de Médicis, /fr/) (13 April 1519 – 5 January 1589) was Queen of France from 1547 to 1559 by marriage to King Henry II.
 She was the mother of French kings Francis II, Charles IX, and Henry III, and a cousin to Pope Clement VII.
 The years during which her sons reigned have been called "the age of Catherine de' Medici" since she had extensive, albeit at times varying, influence on the political life of France.

-Catherine was born in Florence to Lorenzo de' Medici, Duke of Urbino, and his wife, Madeleine de La Tour d'Auvergne.
-In 1533, at the age of 14, Catherine married Henry, the second son of King Francis I and Queen Claude of France, who would become Dauphin of France (heir to the throne) upon the death of his elder brother Francis in 1536.
+Catherine was born to the Medici family in Florence to Lorenzo de' Medici, Duke of Urbino, and Madeleine de La Tour d'Auvergne.
+In 1533, at the age of 14, she married Henry, the second son of King Francis I and Queen Claude of France, who would become Dauphin of France (heir to the throne) upon the death of his elder brother Francis in 1536.
 Catherine's marriage was arranged by Clement VII.
 Henry largely excluded Catherine from state affairs during his reign, instead showering favours on his chief mistress, Diane de Poitiers, who wielded significant influence in the court.
 Henry's sudden accidental death in 1559 thrust Catherine into the political arena as mother of the frail 15-year-old Francis II.
 When Francis II died the next year, she became regent on behalf of her 10-year-old son Charles IX and thus gained sweeping powers.
 After Charles died in 1574, Catherine played a key role in the reign of her third son, Henry III.
 He dispensed with her advice only in the last months of her life but outlived her by just seven months.